chakra456kumar-glitch/shiny-octo-giggle/README.md

 Practice codes for learning Python
 Task1.py-Performs addition, subtraction, multiplication, and division.
-Task2.py-Take first name and last name, Concatenate them in full name and display greeting Message with Full name
+Task2.py-Take first name and last name, Concatenate them in full name and display greeting Message with Full name Task 1 - Calculate Even or Odd Number
+Task2 calculate sum from 1 to 50